matthael/matthael/README.md

 # Hi , i'm Matheus or anão 👋

-- 🔭 currently i'am studying different programming languges.
+- 🔭 currently i'am studying different programming languages.
 - 🌱 i'am learning HTML5, CSS3, JAVA, PHP, JS and more.
-- ⚡ Fun fact: i'm not a dwarf just a 1.60m guy but comparing with my friends i'm like a dwarf :)
+- ⚡ Fun fact: i'm not a dwarf just a 1.60m guy :)

 ### ABOUT ME :